zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

     ![](images/studentguide/Picture2.png)

 - From the preferences panel, enter “**proxy**” into the search window, and click on **Network Connections**.
-Select **Native** for the Active Provider.
+Select **Native** for the Active Provider and click on **OK**.
 This setting works well, but it requires that you have the proxy setting configured correctly on the system running Eclipse – e.g. Windows, MAC OS or Linux.
 Selecting Manual should also work, but some of the plugins require the underlying operating system’s proxy to be configured.

     ![](images/studentguide/Picture3.png)